wofsauge/IsaacDocs/beta/docs/ItemPool.md

 ### RemoveCollectible () {: aria-label='Functions' }
 #### boolean RemoveCollectible ( [CollectibleType](../enums/CollectibleType) Collectible ) {: .copyable aria-label='Functions' }
 Removes a collectible from the itempool.

-##### :fontawesome-solid-bug: Bugs {: .subHeader .bugs }
+???+ bug "Bugs"
     This function will always return true, even when the given id does not exist!
 ___
 [ ](#){: .abp .tooltip .badge }
 ### RemoveTrinket () {: aria-label='Functions' }